orsonteodoro/muslx32/README.txt

 x32 is better than x86 because the compiler can utilize the x86_64 calling convention by dumping arguments to the registers first before dumping additional arguments on the stack.
 The compiler can futher optimize the code by reducing the number of instructions executed and utilize the full register and 64 bit instructions.

 x32 is better than x86_64 because of reduced pointer size and reduced virtual space.
-Reduced virtual space is better safeguard against memory hogs and better locality in theory.
+Reduced virtual space is better safeguard against memory hogs and better memory/cache locality to reduce cache/page miss in theory.

 Disadvantages of this platform:  No binary packages work (e.g. spotify, genymotion, virtualbox, etc.) since no major distro currently completely supports it so no incentive to offer a x32 ABI version.
 Some SIMD assembly optimizations are not enabled.
 Some assembly based packages don't work because they need to be hand edited.
 It is not multilib meaning that there may be problems with packages that only offer x86 or x86_64 like wine [which has no x32 support].